wp-plugins/ewww-image-optimizer/readme.txt

 = 2.1.3 =
 * added: advanced option to preserve metadata for full-size originals
+* added: disable automatic optimization on upload under advanced options if you prefer to manually optimize in batches, or by scheduled optimization
 * changed: webp images are checked during deletion of images, though WP already removes any newer webp versions that are in the attachment metadata
 * fixed: Total Savings calculates properly on multi-site installs when network-activated
 * fixed: Total Savings was double-counting the first 1000 image query